2MuchLag4you/homeassistant-p1-monitor/README.md

 # Personal setup

-D1 Mini connected to the p1 meter, with the firmware build `20111 - Mega`
+D1 Mini connected to the p1 meter, with the firmware build `20111 - Mega` of ESP easy

 # Configuration